 Wild Cat and Wardens

-I approached an 850-pound bull moose fearlessly, but climbing into the cage with the lynx at the Maine Wildlife Park did give me pause.
 Lynx are only found in four other northern U.S. states besides Maine, and they have massive paws that act like snowshoes as they scramble across snowy landscapes.
-Superintendent Curt Johnson, who entered the enclosure with me, encouraged me to move closer for an amazing portrait of this big kitty.
+Superintendent Curt Johnson, who entered the enclosure with us, encouraged us to move closer for an amazing portrait of this big kitty.

-When I asked Johnson if there was an aspect of the park that visitors overlook, I expected him to name a less photogenic animal... or maybe the adjoining Dry Mills state fish hatchery.
+When we asked Johnson if there was an aspect of the park that visitors overlook, we expected him to name a less photogenic animal... or maybe the adjoining Dry Mills state fish hatchery.
 Instead, he said: "The bravery of our department is often missed."

 As is common in the travel industry, the writer was provided with complimentary admission for the purpose of reviewing this attraction.
-While it has not influenced this review, About.com believes in full disclosure of potential conflicts of interest.
-Ethics Policy
+While it has not influenced this review, TripSavvy.com believes in full disclosure of potential conflicts of interest.